Sind die Deutschen pervers?

 Another name for shit, scheisse (or ‘Kaviar’) porn is thought to be popular in Germany but the majority of content that is filmed here is actually made for an export market.

 This demonstrates that Germany’s liberal laws on porn production and general lack of taboos on sex make fetish content more visible.
-But, again, does this make the German’s themselves any more kinky than the rest of the world?

-Germans and Golden Showers
+Golden Showers

-From the above insights, both bondage and fetish were common searches in Germany but it’s ‘Golden Showers’ that were the biggest kink being watched.
+Both bondage and fetish were common searches in Germany but it’s ‘Golden Showers’ that were the biggest kink being watched.

-BDSM Porn in Germany
+BDSM Porn

 Another report by Pornhub undertaken in 2020 confirms that Germany is also one of the countries with a higher-than-average penchant for BDSM porn.

-Compare this to the United States where Pornhub visitors are 13% LESS likely to be watching this kind of porn.
+Compare this to the United States where Pornhub visitors are 13% less likely to be watching this kind of porn.

-Interestingly, a more detailed insight report into German viewing trends revealed that the taste for BDSM and bondage is more prevalent with the older population.
-In the top searches by age group both ‘bondage’ and ‘BDSM’ is missing in the 18-24, 25-34 and 35-44 categories but ranks in the top 10 most searched for terms in the 45-54, 55-64 and over 65 age range.
+In the top searches by age group both ‘bondage’ and ‘BDSM’ is missing in the 18-24, 25-34 and 35-44 categories – but ranks in the top 10 most searched for terms in the 45-54, 55-64 and over 65 age range.

 The Fetish Scene in Germany